Select Page

 Even a needlestick injury from a sterile needle can cause an awful wound and severe bruising, and that’s assuming that you did not receive any of the solution that may have been in the syringe.
 The main risk of needlestick injury is the potential risk of infection, such as blood-borne viruses (BBV).
 Transmission of infection can occur in cases where the injury involves a sharp object that has been contaminated with blood or bodily fluid from a patient.

 In cases like these, serious illnesses such as Hepatitis B (HBV), Hepatitis C (HCV) and Human immunodeficiency virus (HIV) are all potential risks.
+You may need to undergo post exposure prophylaxis (PEP) treatment if there is a potential HIV risk.

 The transmission of infection depends on several factors, including the person’s natural immune system.
 The number of needlestick injuries each year is high, however, only a small amount are known to have caused infections that led to serious illness.